Coral are the only bookmaker offering 7 places each way, 1/5 odds, at this week's Qatar Masters - latest odds here!

-Over on the PGA Tour a classy field has assembled at Torrey Pines for the Farmers Insurance Open - Steve Bamford has previewed that event and you can read his thoughts on that event here.
+Over on the PGA Tour, Steve Bamford previews the Honda Classic - you can read his thoughts on that event here.

 Predictor Model.
 Our published Predictor Model is available here.
 As always you can build your own model using the variables available.